 Claims Submission: We will submit your claims and assist in any way we can to get them paid.
 Your insurance company may need additional information from you directly.
 Please provide this information promptly.
 Please be aware, any unpaid balance (copays, deductibles, coinsurance, and non-covered services) is your responsibility.

 Divorce/Shared Custody: Child custody arrangements have no impact on insurance.
-Whoever brings the child to the office is expected to pay the charges due for the service rendered that day.
-Albert S Callie, MD, PC does not participate in payment disputes between parents.
+Whoever brings the child into the office is expected to pay the charges due for the service rendered that day.
+Callie Pediatrics, PC does not participate in payment disputes between parents.

 Sick Care during a Well Exam: If in the course of a patient’s well exam a separate, non-well issue presents which needs to be addressed, it may be addressed during the current visit or at a subsequent visit.
 If addressed at the time of the current well exam, an additional E&M code (evaluation and management) will be added to the visit.
-Your insurance company may require a second co-pay or a deductible may apply for the additional service or procedure.
-Albert S. Callie, MD, PC will file your claim.
+Your insurance company may require second co-pay or a deductible may apply for the additional service or procedure.
+Callie Pediatrics, PC will file your claim.
 If the EOB (explanation of benefits) shows an additional amount is owed by the patient, you will receive a bill for that amount.